Jessica and Joe are the owners of Foxcreek and have been breeding for over 30 years, having experience in a variety of dog related adventures.

 Never hit or harshly discipline a Scottie, and never play aggressive games like wrestling or tug of war.

 When choosing a Scottie puppy as your pet and family companion, many people feel that one sex is better than another.
 Most people think a female is the better choice, when in actuality, both make satisfactory pets.

 A neutered male “does not mark” inside or out, if he is neutered at the appropriate age; nor does he exhibit other undesirable “ bad boy” characteristics many associate with male dogs.
 The male is more affectionate and willing to please, where as the females tend to be a bit more bossy and independent.

-If this is your first Scottie, it probably won’t be your last.
+If this is your first Scottie puppy, it probably won’t be your last.
 Scottie owners become loyal fanciers and seldom want another breed.
 This breed does very well in pairs.
 Either 2 neutered males, or male and a female, but we do not recommend 2 females as they can try to dominate each other.
 There are always exceptions to the rules though.
-Many say the only thing better than owning a Scottie, is owning two! (or more)
+Many say the only thing better than owning a Scottish Terrier puppies, is owning two! (or more)